jasminepoon/lifely/planning/results-page-spec.md

 ### No Rituals

 If `rituals` is empty:
-- Skip Beat 4 entirely
+- Render Beat 4 with a short fallback message
-- Adjust progress dots to 6
+- Keep progress dots stable (still 7 beats)

 ### Fallback Narrative

 If LLM fails to generate narrative:
-- Show stats-based fallback: "In 2025, you had {X} events across {Y} places..."
+- Show a stats-based fallback using Beat 1 data (no AI required)

 ---